Paul believes in the Christmas Spirit, and al the cheer and joy that comes with it. It truly is a wonderful time of the

 A frozen fog had gripped the town, a fog that was getting frostier and thicker with each passing minute, obscuring the tops of buildings and bell towers alike.
 Mr. Ebenezer Scrooge had just voiced a stern "Good afternoon" as a goodbye and please leave to a duo of gentlemen who had come to the offices of Scrooge and Marley in an effort to collect a small donation for the poor and hungry in the area.
 Scrooge declined.
 These men were also informed that Jacob Marley, Scrooge's business partner, was deceased — dead for seven years to the day, the day being Christmas eve.

 Earlier, Scrooge had made a similar "Good afternoon" farewell to his forever cheerful nephew, who had stopped by with a warm and generous invitation for his uncle to dine with him and his wife and some friends on Christmas day.
 Scrooge declined that offer as well.
 His nephew departed as the two gentleman were arriving.

 Earlier still, Scrooge had admonished his clerk in his failed attempt to add some coal to his very small fire.
 The clerk, retuning to his desk, tried in vain to use the flame from his candle to warm his hands.
 But he was warmed a bit by the presence and good cheer of Scrooge's nephew who was just then arriving.

 The ancient tower of a church, whose gruff old bell was always peeping slyly down at Scrooge out of a Gothic window in the wall, became invisible, and struck the hours and quarters in the clouds, with tremulous vibrations afterwards as if its teeth were chattering in its frozen head up there."

-The time was approaching - seven o'clock, for the day's business to come to a close.
-After chasing away a well wisher, who had attempted to sing a Christmas carol through Scrooge's keyhole, and grudgingly allowing his clerk to have Christmas day off, Scrooge closed down his shop, and headed home.
+The time was approaching -- seven o'clock, for the day's business to come to a close.
+After chasing away a young well-wisher, who had attempted to sing a Christmas carol through Scrooge's keyhole, and grudgingly allowing his clerk to have Christmas day off, Scrooge closed down his shop, and headed home.